BrandonTsai/cloud-native-cookbook/ITHelp_30Days/13_configmap_and_secrets.md

             name: nginx-html-icons
 ```

-Risks od using secrets in Kubernetes
+Risks of using secrets in Kubernetes
 ----------

 - In the API server, secret data is stored in etcd; therefore: